vityobug/homelab/README.md

 This repository documents my **highly-available Kubernetes lab**, designed for self-hosted services.
 The cluster consists of **3 master nodes and 3 worker nodes**, using **Calico** for networking and **Longhorn** for storage.
-Longhorn replicates storage across all three worker nodes, ensuring redundancy.
+Longhorn replicates storage ensuring redundancy and manages backups.
 If space is a concern you can use a separate node for NFS target which will store the data for all tree nodes.
 Just make sure there is some kind of RAID.
 Large files, such as ISOs and media files, are stored on an **NFS share**.